Zeusomos/bonds/Rainfall/level6/walkthrough.md

 # Code writing

-We start to work with gdb in Intel syntax (set disassem
+We start to work with gdb in Intel syntax (set disassembly-flavor intel):

+	(gdb) disass main
+    Dump of assembler code for function main:
+       0x08